noahcao/Pixel2Mesh/README.md

 ## Acknowledgements

-Our work is based on the official version of [Pixel2Mesh](https://github.com/nywang16/Pixel2Mesh); Some part of code are borrowed from [a previous PyTorch implementation of Pixel2Mesh](https://github.com/Tong-ZHAO/Pixel2Mesh-Pytorch), even though this version seems incomplete.
+Our work is based on the official version of [Pixel2Mesh](https://github.com/nywang16/Pixel2Mesh); Some part of code are borrowed from [a previous PyTorch implementation of Pixel2Mesh](https://github.com/Tong-ZHAO/Pixel2Mesh-Pytorch).
 The packed files for two version of datasets are also provided by them two.
 Most codework is done by [Yuge Zhang](https://github.com/ultmaster).